menu

 Woodlawn is a very small town located in the state of Virginia.
 With a population of 2,045 people and just one neighborhood, Woodlawn is the 217th largest community in Virginia.

-Woodlawn is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Woodlawn is a great place for families with children to consider.
+First of all, many other families with children live here, making Woodlawn a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Woodlawn has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Woodlawn’s overall crime rate is lower than average for the country.

 The per capita income in Woodlawn in 2022 was $29,473, which is lower middle income relative to Virginia and the nation.
 This equates to an annual income of $117,892 for a family of four.